jakewvincent/mkdnflow.nvim/README.md

 ## 🔧 Recent changes
+* 04/24/22: User can shut up messages by specifying 'false' in their config under the 'silent' key
 * 04/24/22: Added Windows compatibility!
 * 04/23/22: Major reorganization of followPath() function which ships off some of its old functionality to the new links module and much of it to smaller, path-type-specific functions in the new paths module
 * 04/22/22: Added ability to identify the notebook/wiki's root directory by specifying a "tell" in the config (a file that can be used to identify the root)